 I am sure there are more items but this is a good list to start with.

-- Start this instant to build your immune system by eating healthy foods and exercising.
+- Start today to build your immune system by eating healthy foods and exercising.

-- Get preventative medical and dental care now … it may be too risky to visit medical establishments soon.
+- Get preventative medical and dental care now … it may be too risky to visit medical establishments later.

 - Healthy stash of vitamin C as explained in Dr. Kyle Christensen’s article on Ebola.